 SLA members span the breadth of the information industry, from traditional librarians to taxonomists, data scientists to competitive intelligence specialists, and knowledge managers to research directors.
 What began as a profession that collected and managed information for business organizations has evolved to provide a growing suite of services that help organizations assess their environments, analyze available intelligence, and make informed decisions.

 Membership in SLA positions you to innovate, develop, and lead in the library and information field.
 Following are just a few of the many ways SLA membership can enhance your career and your value:

 - Grow your professional credentials and skills on your time with SLA’s On-Demand Learning, free hangouts, and free round tables, conveniently available and waiting for you.

-- Create rewarding professional relationships at local chapter meetings and events and discipline-specific programs and at the SLA Annual Conference;
+- Create rewarding professional relationships at local community meetings and events and discipline-specific programs and at the SLA Annual Conference.

 - Stay abreast of industry issues and developments through SLA’s weekly e-newsletter, Information Insights, and our social media channels

-- Job postings specific to your industry with access to our brand new Career Center
+- Take advantage of job postings specific to your industry through access to our brand new Career Center.

 - Develop leadership, marketing and technical skills by taking advantage of SLA volunteer opportunities